What Is the Relationship Between Hanukkah and Christmas?

 • Hanukkah: The Hanukkah story highlights the miracles of victory and provision.
 The Maccabees miraculously conquered the Syrian army.
 They also witnessed God’s miraculous provision for the Temple Menorah to stay lit for eight days (enough time to consecrate more oil) with only a day’s worth of oil.

 • Christmas: Any birth through a virgin mother would be a miracle in itself.
-Yet in the days of Mary and Joseph, not only did Mary, a virgin, give birth, it was to the Son of God.
+Yet in the days of Mary and Joseph, not only did Mary, a virgin, give birth, but it was also to the Son of God.
 This is one of the greatest miracles God has ever performed.
 This is a reason to praise!

-Throughout Jesus’ life on earth, His death, resurrection, ascension, and even today, miracle after miracle came and are still coming to pass.
-Miracles from God are at the heart of both Hanukkah and Christmas.
+Throughout Jesus’ life on earth, His death, resurrection, ascension, and even today, miracle after miracle came and is still coming to pass.

 Second Chances